zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 Two versions of TP-Link to Smart Things Integraion now exist:

 a.
-Cloud-Based TP-Link to Smart Things Integraion: This new version that relies on the TP-Link Kasa cloud.
+Cloud-Based TP-Link to Smart Things Integraion: This version that relies on the TP-Link Kasa cloud.
 Attributes:

     Reliant on TP-Link cloud (and the continued availabilty of same).
     Must have TP-Link account.
     Simpler setup.
 Install Service Manager and applicable device handlers.
 Runs service Manager.

 b.
-Hub-Based TP-Link to Smart Things Integraion: The previous Hub-based version that requires an always on Hub device (bridge).
+Hub-Based TP-Link to Smart Things Integraion: The Hub-based version that requires an always on Hub device (bridge).
 Attributes:

     Requires user-configured (PC, Android, Raspberry) Hub with node.js and server script.
     Does not require a token captured from the TP-Link cloud.